CyberCRI/PeersGraderApp/README.md

 * once as Professor `Prof1` of group `Profs` grading `G02a` in cycle #2.
  The webpage of point 3. should displays relevant grades and averages.
  Students G01b and G02b, never specifically graded by any professor, will inherit professor's grade from their group.

-#### Results
-* **Grading system** : the default system is .../20.
-20 is best score, 0 is worst.
-* **PeerGrades** : grades a student receives from all his/her peer, averaged.
-* **ProfGrades** : grades a student receives from all his/her professors, averaged.
-If no professor specifically graded the student, the student inherit professor's grade from its group.
-* **Normalness** (aka seriousness as grader): compare the student A's grades given to others students with others similar gradings.
-If the grades is too far off, the students was not a normal teacher, and his/her normalness score get lower.
-If distance from the mean grade is 1pts : normalness is 20/20, 2pts : 18, 4pts : 16, 8pts : 10, more 0/20.
-So, if student B receive a mean evaluation of 16/20, but A gives 15/20, A get a normalness of 20/20.
-If student B receive a mean evaluation of 16/20 from others, but A gives 7/20, A is a very strange teacher and A get a normalness of 0/20.
-* **FinalScore** : the final grade of the student for this workshop.
-The default calculation being : `FinalScore = (PeerGrades * 0.25 + ProfGrades * 0.50 + Normalness * 0.25)`.

-To hack this process, collaborate with a junior or senior Javascript developer.

-### How to run a workshop? (default)

-To hack this process, collaborate with a junior or senior Javascript developer.

 ### Hacking
 The code is open source and open license, thus hackable.